ikurtz/ikurtz.github.io/README.md

 > Using AWS S3 to store workspace caches will incur additional costs from AWS.
 Refer to the [AWS documentation](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4) for S3 pricing information.

 ## Verify Configuration of Workspace Caching
 Workspace caching is disabled by default.
 As an administrator, you can enable this setting on the System configuration page.
 On `Controller-1`, confirm that workspace caching has been properly configured by first selecting **Manage Jenkins > System**.
-Navigate to **Workspace Caching** and review the current configuration for the **Cache Implementation**.
+Navigate to **Workspace Caching** and review the current configuration.
 The **S3 Cache** from the **Cache Manager** list should be selected, as shown in the illustration below.

 ![Workspace Caching Configuration](images/workspace-caching-config.png)